lazycatworkshop/myrsa/doc/rsa_lab_signing.md

              publicExponent    INTEGER   --
 ```

-We should have one integer for modulus and another integer for the public exponent.
+We should have the BIT STRING wrapped in a SEQUENCE containing one integer for modulus and another integer for the public exponent.
 Unfortunately openssl ASN.1 parser does not display the BIT STRING data.
 This project has a program for it:

 ```
 $ ./asn1parse -f public_key.der